Social Investment Practice

 We also work with many of the nation’s largest banks, including JP Morgan Chase, Goldman Sachs, PNC and Morgan Stanley, and with other national funders, such as The Ford, Robert Wood Johnson and MacArthur foundations.
 We actively recruit potential collaborators and explore new funding opportunities through our involvement with these networks and partners.

 The Social Investment Practice does not typically accept unsolicited proposals.
 On March 31, 2016, we issued a request-for-proposals called Kresge Community Finance.
 It was open exclusively to certified Community Development Financial Institutions (CDFIs) and quasi-private or public Development Finance Agencies (DFAs) doing work that aligns with our six programmatic areas and expands opportunities for low-income people in America's cities.
 You can download the RFP in our library.
 Applications are now closed.
-We hosted a webinar on April 15 to share more about Kresge Community Finance and to answer questions.
-You can view a recording of the webinar here.
+Read more about the initiative in our article series, "Mission, Money and Markets."

 You may stay in touch with us by subscribing to email alerts or by following @kresgesocinv on Twitter.
 You may also email us through the Contact form.
 Please select Social Investment Practice in the inquiry field.